Extremal Fitting Problems for Conjunctive Queries: The Case of UCQs

-\begin{proof} We first prove the upper bound.
+Let us now proceed with the ExpTime upperbound.
+Let $(F,D)$ be given.
 We may assume that $F$ consists of pairwise homomorphically incomparable instances: if not, then we can take a minimal subset $F'\subseteq F$ with the property that for every $e\in F$, there is $e'\in F'$ such that $e'\to e$.
 Similarly, we can assume that $D$ consists of pairwise homomorphic incomparable instances: again, we can take a minimal subset $D'\subseteq D$, with the property that for every $e\in D$, there is $e'\in D'$ such that $e\to e'$.

 It is easy to see that $(F,D)$ is a homomorphism duality if and only if $(F',D')$ is.
 We may also assume that each $e\in F\cup D$ is a core.